Why Fit Matters More Than Absorbency

 Options that can help:

-If overnight leaks are the persistent problem and you have been through several products without finding one that performs reliably, it is worth reading about why so many families cycle through products without success — the issue is often not the family or the child, but a genuine design gap in what is currently available.
+If overnight leaks are a persistent problem and you have tried several products without success, it is worth reading about [why families cycle through products without success](https://www.sleepsecurenights.com/why-parents-keep-switching-bedwetting-products-the-leak-problem-that-nothing-has-solved/).
+The issue is often not the family or the child, but a genuine design gap in current products.

-For children with sensory sensitivities, particularly those with autism or sensory processing differences, a product that bunches or feels bulky may be actively resisted — pulled off in the night, or refused at bedtime.
-In these cases, fit is not just a performance issue; it directly affects whether the product gets worn at all.
+For children with sensory sensitivities, especially those with autism or sensory processing differences, a product that bunches or feels bulky may be actively resisted — pulled off in the night or refused at bedtime.
+In these cases, fit is not just a performance issue; it directly affects whether the product gets worn.

-Thinner pull-up styles tend to bunch less than thicker ones, but also absorb less.
+Thinner pull-up styles tend to bunch less than thicker ones but also absorb less.
 A product that stays in place and is tolerated is almost always more effective than a higher-capacity one that ends up on the floor.
-Fabric feel, noise (the crinkle of some plastics), and the sensation of the waistband are all legitimate factors — not preferences to be argued out of.
+Fabric feel, noise (the crinkle of some plastics), and the sensation of the waistband are all legitimate factors — not just preferences.

 This is not a fallback — it is a sensible layer in any overnight management plan.
-Most experienced families use both: the best-fitting product they can find, and solid bed protection underneath it.
+Most families use both: the best-fitting product and solid bed protection underneath.

-If overnight leaks remain a problem after working through the above, the issue may be less about fit and more about product design limitations — particularly for children who sleep heavily in one position.
-The underlying design problem with overnight pull-ups has not been fully solved by any current product, and knowing that can at least save families from assuming they are doing something wrong.
+If overnight leaks persist after these adjustments, the issue may be more about product design limitations — especially for children who sleep heavily in one position.
+[The underlying design problem with overnight pull-ups](https://www.sleepsecurenights.com/why-overnight-pull-ups-leak-the-design-problem-that-has-never-been-properly-solved/) has not been fully addressed by current products.
+Knowing this can help families understand that persistent leaks are often due to design limitations, not user error.

 A properly fitted overnight product — right size, correctly applied, secured in place — gives any product the best chance of working.
-Start there, adjust methodically, and if leaks continue, it is the product design rather than your technique that is falling short.
+Start there, make adjustments methodically, and if leaks continue, it is the product design rather than your technique that is falling short.